vespperhq/docs/docs/02-Quickstart.md

 ### Connect Slack

-Merlinn mainly lives inside your Slack workspace.
-To connect Merlinn to your Slack workspace, follow these steps:
+After you create an organization, you need to connect Merlinn to your Slack workspace.
+To connect Merlinn to your workspace, follow these steps:

 1. Inside your organization settings, go to "Integrations".
 2. Locate the "Slack" integration and click "Add".